MSBeni/docker_py/Automated_flask_RESTapi/README.md

 $ docker run --rm -p 5000:5000 cb:from
 ```

-You can also test other Dockerfiels indicating other similar approaches.
+You can also test other Dockerfiles indicating other similar approaches.
 Finally, the final complete Dockerfile will be run.
-Run this command to build the container: :
+Run this command to build the container:
 ```bash
 $ docker build -t cb:prod production.Dockerfile .
 ```